avishaan/codehatcher.github.io/_posts/2014-10-20-nodejs-config-file.md

 ```

-In my app.js file I use this as such
+In my app.js file, I use this as such

 ```javascript
 var config = require('./config.js');